Donaim/miseq-workflow-pres/slides.md

 The first ovious subgoal is to get a physical sample into our lab.
 The second subgoal is to turn that sample into a consensus DNA sequence.

-Once you accept those two states as the backbone, both the V3 clinical pipeline and the research pipeline look like variations on the same theme.
+Once you accept those two states as the backbone, both the V3 pipeline and the research pipeline look like variations on the same theme.
 Different requisitions, different reports, but the same two internal states in the middle.
 -->

 ---